rust-lang/rfcs/text/0000-try-trait-v2.md

 The residual types, however, are somewhat more interesting.
 Code using `?` doesn't see them directly -- their usage is hidden inside the desugaring -- so there are more possibilities available.
 So why are we using these ones specifically?

 Most importantly, this gives each family of types (`Result`s, `Option`s, `ControlFlow`s) their own *distinct* residual type.
 That avoids unrestricted *interconversion* between the different types, the ability to arbitrarily mix them in the same method.
-For example, it was mentioned earlier that just because a `ControlFlow::Break` is also an early exit, that doesn't mean that it should be allowed to consider it a `Result::Err` -- it might be a success, conceptually.
-So by giving `ControlFlow<X, _>` and `Result<_, X>` different residual types, it becomes a compilation error to use the `?` operator on a `ControlFlow` in a method which returns a `Result`.
-(There are also ways to allow interconversion is specific situations where it's desirable.)
+For example, like in the traversal example earlier, just because a `ControlFlow::Break` is also an early exit, that doesn't mean that it should be allowed to consider it a `Result::Err` -- it might be a success, conceptually.
+So by giving `ControlFlow<X, _>` and `Result<_, X>` different residual types, it becomes a compilation error to use the `?` operator on a `ControlFlow` in a method which returns a `Result`, and vice versa.
+(There are also ways to allow interconversion where it's desirable between a particular pair of types.)

 > 🏗️ Note for those familiar with the previous RFC 🏗️
 >